tainacan/tainacan-wiki/dev/creating-metadata-type.md

 #### **get_value_as_html( Item_Metadata_Entity $item_metadata)**

-This method will change the way a value is converted to HTML for metadata of this metadata type.
+This method will change the way value is converted to HTML for metadata of this metadata type.
 For example, Taxonomy and Relationship Metadata Type use this to add links to the related term/item in the HTML output.

 ## Creating Vue Web Component

 *TODO: explain how to load the web component code.*

-The Vue component is the chunk that will be rendered inside the Item Edition form so the user can edit it's metadata of your custom type.
+The Vue component is the chunk that will be rendered inside the Item Edition form so the user can edit its metadata of your custom type.

-As in any Vue component, you should provide a `template` with it's HTML content, a `script` with it's logic and optionally a `style`.
-Bellow are the template and script for the Selectbox metadata type:
+As in any Vue component, you should provide a `template` with its HTML content, a `script` with its logic and optionally a `style`.
+Below are the template and script for the Selectbox metadata type:

 ```html
 <template>